danielmhair/Angular2Goodies/README.md

 ### <a name="create-own-theme"><a/> Creating your own theme
 It is so much easier when you have a theme built out to use throughout your app.
 It can save you a lot of valuable time.
-In order to do this, you can either use Material's theme or built your own.
+In order to do this, you can either use Material's theme or build your own.
 These links will help you get started:

-1. [Theming with SASS (`scss`) Tutorial](instructions/angular2Themes.md#sass-tutorial).
-Go through the tutorial about the import aspects of theming using SASS (SASS is explained).
-2. [Theming with Material 2](instructions/angular2Themes.md).
+1. [Theming with Material 2](instructions/angular2Themes.md).
 This will show you directly how to style your app very quickly (but it can be confusing without explanations).

+2. [Theming with SASS (`scss`) Tutorial](instructions/angular2Themes.md#sass-tutorial).
+To understand how Material does its theming "magic", go through this tutorial.
+It helps you understand how to theme using SASS and what SASS is.

 ### <a name="bootstrap"></a> Add Bootstrap Styling to your project
 ```bash